 - Designate a person who is responsible for overseeing Title II compliance

 - Develop a Transition Plan if the Self-Evaluation identifies any structural modifications necessary for compliance

 Midpen adopted an ADA Transition Plan in 1993 to comply with the Federal ADA regulations of 1990.
 Since the adoption of the 1993 plan, Midpen has acquired new lands, built and opened new facilities, and expanded programs for visitors and volunteers.
-A comprehensive update to the District’s Transition Plan will ensure that District programs, services, activities, and facilities are accessible to the public.
+A comprehensive update to Midpen’s Transition Plan will ensure that Midpen programs, services, activities, and facilities are accessible to the public.

 The Self-Evaluation and Transition Plan is required of State or Local Governments and Public Agencies with more than 50 employees.